retowuest/github-course-starter/_assignments/02-presentation.md

   * While the form of evidence varies across readings, most rely on statistical and/or formal models.
 You are not expected to present technical or mathematical material---just the substantive argument and the reasoning behind it.

 * What are some counterpoints to the main argument?
-Does the paper address them?
+Do the authors address them?

   * Some authors explicitly consider competing explanations.
 Others do not.
 Either way, do not limit yourself to the objections raised in the paper.